Open-Markets-Initiative/Directory/Organizations/Lseg/Protocols/Mitch.md

-## Mitch: Lseg Millennium Itch Level 2
+## Mitch: Lseg Millennium Exchange Order Book Market Data

-Market data protocol for disseminating Level 2 order book and trade data from Lseg venues, predecessor to the Group Ticker Plant.
+Millennium Itch-based binary market data feed publishing order by order events and trade messages for securities traded on the London Stock Exchange Millennium Exchange platform.

 ### Overview

-Mitch is Lseg's Millennium Itch protocol, a binary market data feed that provided Level 2 order-by-order data for the London Stock Exchange and Turquoise venues.
-The protocol delivers individual order add, modify, delete, and execution messages, enabling subscribers to reconstruct the complete order book at full depth for all traded instruments.
-Mitch was part of Lseg's Millennium Exchange technology platform.
+Mitch is the Millennium Itch market data protocol used by the London Stock Exchange Group (Lseg) to distribute real-time order book and trade data for securities traded on the Millennium Exchange platform.
+The feed delivers order add, modify, execute, and delete events along with trade messages, enabling subscribers to reconstruct the full order book for every listed instrument.

-Mitch served as the primary Level 2 market data protocol before the introduction of the Group Ticker Plant (Gtp) as Lseg's unified data platform.
-The protocol carries reference data, trading status, order book events, trade reports, and auction information through a sequential binary message stream.
-Mitch shares architectural similarities with other Itch-family protocols used across global exchange venues.
+Messages are delivered as fixed-width binary messages over MoldUdp64 multicast, with complementary Tcp replay and snapshot services for gap recovery and mid-day initialisation.
+The wire format is a Millennium variant of the Nasdaq Itch protocol tailored for the Lseg product set and trading conventions.

 ### Transport

-Tcp with a session layer providing connection management, sequencing, and recovery.
-Messages are delivered as a sequential stream with sequence numbers for ordering and gap detection.
-Recovery services support retransmission of missed messages.
+Udp multicast carrying Mitch binary messages over MoldUdp64 framing for real-time delivery of order book and trade events with per-packet sequence numbers for gap detection.
+Tcp to the Millennium replay and snapshot services for recovery of messages missed on the multicast feed and initialisation of book state.

 ### Key Characteristics

-- **Order-by-order data** - Individual order add, modify, delete, and execution messages
+- **Millennium Exchange** - Native market data for the Lseg Millennium platform
-- **Full book depth** - Complete order book reconstruction from order-level events
+- **Itch derived** - Millennium variant of the Nasdaq Itch protocol family
-- **Millennium platform** - Part of Lseg's Millennium Exchange technology stack
+- **MoldUdp64** - Packaged over the Nasdaq MoldUdp64 multicast framing
-- **Binary encoded** - Fixed-format binary messages for efficient low-latency parsing
+- **Order-by-order** - Add, modify, execute, and delete events for each order
-- **Predecessor to Gtp** - Original Level 2 feed before Group Ticker Plant unification
+- **Snapshot and replay** - Tcp recovery services for mid-day startup and gap fill
-- **Itch family** - Shares architectural lineage with other Itch-variant protocols
+- **Binary encoded** - Fixed-width compact binary messages for low latency processing